 It doesn’t matter how small your office is or how secure the space seems.
 If other people have access to it, there’s a very real chance of it being compromised at some point.

-While I was living in London I lost count of how many times bikes were stolen from office lock ups than seemed impregnable.
+While I was living in London, I lost count of how many times bikes were stolen from office lock-ups that seemed impregnable.

 Wrapping up